GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Distribution" means that the project may be distributed to others.
 This includes physical, digital, network, and any other form of distribution, including those yet to be created.

-"Distribution" is explicitly implied for every form of this project, this includes, but is not limited to, its raw form (such as source code), its finished form (such as binaries, executables, compiled forms, etc.), it's remote form (such as a website, hosted, cloud, or as a service versions), and anything in between, or yet to be created.
+"Distribution" is explicitly implied for every form of this project, this includes, but is not limited to, its raw form (such as source code), its finished form (such as binaries, executables, compiled forms, etc.), it's remote form (such as a website, hosted, cloud, as a service versions, or live service versions), and anything in between, or yet to be created.

 This also specifically includes having **multiple** users of the project.
 Such as a piece of hosted software that multiple users connect to over networks.